phppr/OLD-phppr.net/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.0.4 =
+The Farsi language file is updated.
+We updated all functionality for wordpress 4.0.

+= V4.0.3 =
+Security Exploit was fixed.

+= V4.0.2 =
+We updated all functionality for Limit Attempts plugin.

+= V4.0.1 =
+We fixed syntax error.

+= V4.0.0 =
+We updated all functionality for wordpress 3.9.1.
+The French language file is updated.
+The Ukrainian language is updated in the plugin.

+= V3.9.9 =
+We updated all functionality for wordpress 3.8.2.

 = V3.9.8 =
 We fixed error related to custom plugins folder.